vanilla-project/vanilla-project.guide/_guides/ruby/command-line.md

 ## Topics, Tools and Terms

-Ruby packages are called _gems_, and the tool to install new packages (`gem`) comes with Ruby itself.
+Ruby packages are called _gems_, and the tool to install new packages, called (`gem`), comes with the Ruby language distribution itself.
-For example we can run `gem install rails` to install Rails on our system.
+`gem` lets us run install commands to add packages to our system, for example `gem install rails` will install Rails on our system.

 ### Dependency Management

-Always having to install dependencies by hand becomes tedious and time consuming really fast.
+Having to install dependencies by hand quickly becomes tedious and time consuming.
-To help with that a tool called _Bundler_ is available.
-Bundler needs to be installed as a gem: `gem install bundler`.
+Luckily we have a tool called _Bundler_ to help with that; Bundler needs to be installed as a gem: `gem install bundler`.
-This will install Bundler globally and provide the executable `bundle` for us which we're going to use later.
+This will install Bundler globally with the other gems on our system and provide the executable `bundle` for us which we're going to use later.

-Now we have a way to _bundle_ and manage our dependencies in a file called `Gemfile`.
+Now we have a way to _bundle_ and manage our dependencies in a file called a `Gemfile`.
-The content of that file is a list of gems we need for our project.
+The content of that file is a list of gems we need for a given project.
-An example Gemfile can look as follows:
+An example Gemfile looks like this:

 {% highlight ruby %}
 source "https://rubygems.org"